ksokolovskyi/galaxy_clock/README.md

 # galaxy_clock

+Galaxy Clock

-Galaxy Clock: app for the Flutter Clock challenge
+This is the app made for the Flutter Clock challenge.